Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In recent years, an increase in the proportion of hereditary diseases in the overall structure of diseases has been traced.
+In recent years, an increase in the share of hereditary diseases in the overall structure of diseases has been observed.
 In this regard, the role of genetic research in practical medicine is increasing.
-Without knowledge of medical genetics, it is impossible to effectively diagnose, treat, and prevent hereditary and congenital diseases.
+Without knowledge of medical genetics, it is impossible to effectively diagnose, treat and prevent hereditary and congenital diseases.

-Hereditary predisposition is likely inherent in almost all diseases, but its degree varies considerably.
-If we consider the role of hereditary factors in the occurrence of various diseases, we can distinguish the following groups of them.
+Hereditary predisposition is probably inherent in almost all diseases, but its degree varies considerably.
+If we consider the role of hereditary factors in the occurrence of various diseases, we can distinguish the following groups.

-- Diseases, the origin of which is completely determined by genetic factors (exposure to a pathological gene); This group includes monogenic diseases, the inheritance of which is subject to the basic rules of Mendel's laws (mendelirovannye disease), and the impact of the external environment can affect only the intensity of certain manifestations of the pathological process (its symptoms).
+- Diseases whose origin is entirely determined by genetic factors (the impact of a pathological gene); this group includes monogenic diseases, the inheritance of which is subject to the basic rules of Mendel's laws (Mendelian diseases), and the impact of the external environment can only affect the intensity of certain manifestations of the pathological process (its symptoms).

-- Diseases, the occurrence of which is determined mainly by the influence of the external environment (infections, injuries, etc.); heredity can only influence some quantitative characteristics of the body's reaction, determine the peculiarities of the pathological process.
+- Diseases, the occurrence of which is determined mainly by the influence of the external environment (infections, injuries, etc.); heredity can only influence some quantitative characteristics of the body's reaction, determine the features of the course of the pathological process.

 Hereditary diseases

 The development of each individual is the result of the interaction of genetic and environmental factors.
-A set of human genes is established during fertilization and then, together with environmental factors, determines the characteristics of development.
-The body of genes in the body is called the genome.
-The genome as a whole is very stable, but under the influence of changing environmental conditions there may be changes in it - mutations.
+The set of human genes is established during fertilization and then, together with environmental factors, determines the characteristics of development.
+The set of genes of an organism is called the genome.
+The genome as a whole is quite stable, but under the influence of changing environmental conditions, changes - mutations - can occur in it.

-The basic units of heredity are genes (parts of the DNA molecule).
-The mechanism of transmission of hereditary information is based on the ability of DNA to self-duplication (replication).
-DNA contains the genetic code (a system for recording information about the location of amino acids in proteins using the sequence of the arrangement of nucleotides in DNA and messenger RNA), which determines the development and metabolism of cells.
-Genes are located in the chromosomes, the structural elements of the cell nucleus, containing DNA.
+The basic units of heredity are genes (sections of the DNA molecule).
+The mechanism of transmission of hereditary information is based on the ability of DNA to self-duplicate (replicate).
+DNA contains a genetic code (a system of recording information about the location of amino acids in proteins using the sequence of nucleotides in DNA and messenger RNA), which determines the development and metabolism of cells.
+Genes are located in chromosomes, structural elements of the cell nucleus containing DNA.
 The place occupied by a gene is called a locus.
-Monogenic diseases - monolocal, polygenic diseases (multifactorial) - multilocus.
+Monogenic diseases are monolocus, polygenic diseases (multifactorial) are multilocus.

-Chromosomes (rod-shaped structures visible in a light microscope in cell nuclei) consist of many thousands of genes.
-In humans, each somatic, that is, non-sexual, cell contains 46 chromosomes, represented by 23 pairs.
-One of the pairs - the sex chromosomes (X and Y) - determines the sex of the individual.
-In the nuclei of somatic cells in women there are two chromosomes X, in men - one chromosome X and one chromosome Y. The sex chromosomes of men are heterologous: chromosome X is larger, it contains many genes responsible for determining both the sex and other signs of the body; Y chromosome is small, has a shape different from chromosome X and carries mainly genes determining the male sex.
+Chromosomes (the rod-shaped structures in the nuclei of cells visible under a light microscope) consist of many thousands of genes.
+In humans, each somatic, or non-sex, cell contains 46 chromosomes, represented by 23 pairs.
+One of the pairs, the sex chromosomes (X and Y), determines the sex of the individual.
+In the nuclei of somatic cells, women have two X chromosomes, while men have one X and one Y chromosome.
+The sex chromosomes of men are heterologous: the X chromosome is larger and contains many genes responsible for both sex determination and other characteristics of the organism; the Y chromosome is small, has a shape different from the X chromosome, and carries mainly genes that determine the male sex.
 Cells contain 22 pairs of autosomes.
-Human autosomal chromosomes are divided into 7 groups: A (1, 2, 3 pairs of chromosomes), B (4, 5 pairs), C (6, 7, 8, 9, 10,, 11-, 12th pairs, as well as chromosome X, similar in size to chromosomes 6 and 7), D (13, 14, 15th pairs), E (16, 17, 18th pairs ), F (19th, 20th pairs), G (21st, 22nd pairs and Y chromosome).
+Human autosomal chromosomes are divided into 7 groups: A (1st, 2nd, 3rd pairs of chromosomes), B (4th, 5th pairs), C (6th, 7th, 8th, 9th, 10th, 11th, 12th pairs, as well as chromosome X, similar in size to chromosomes 6 and 7), D (13th, 14th, 15th pairs), E (16th, 17th, 18th pairs), F (19th, 20th pairs), G (21st, 22nd pairs and chromosome Y).

-Genes are located along the chromosomes linearly, and each gene occupies a strictly defined place (locus).
+Genes are arranged linearly along chromosomes, with each gene occupying a strictly defined place (locus).
 Genes that occupy homologous loci are called allelic.
-Each person has two alleles of the same gene: one for each chromosome of each pair, with the exception of most genes on chromosomes X and Y in men.
-In cases where the same alleles are present in the homologous regions of the chromosome, they speak about homozygosity, and when they contain different alleles of the same gene, it is customary to speak of heterozygosity for this gene.
-If a gene (allele) exerts its effect, being present only in one chromosome, it is called dominant.
-The recessive gene is manifested only if it is present in both members of the chromosomal pair (or in a single chromosome X in men or women with the X0 genotype).
-A gene (and its corresponding trait) is called X-linked if it is located on chromosome X. All other genes are called autosomal.
+Each person has two alleles of the same gene: one on each chromosome of each pair, with the exception of most genes on chromosomes X and Y in males.
+When homologous regions of a chromosome contain identical alleles, we speak of homozygosity; when they contain different alleles of the same gene, we speak of heterozygosity for a given gene.
+If a gene (allele) exhibits its effect when present on only one chromosome, it is called dominant.
+A recessive gene exhibits its effect only if it is present in both members of a chromosome pair (or on the single X chromosome in males or in females with the X0 genotype).
+A gene (and the corresponding trait) is called X-linked if it is localized on chromosome X. All other genes are called autosomal.

-Distinguish between dominant and recessive inheritance.
-In the case of dominant inheritance, the trait manifests itself in both homozygous and heterozygous states.
-In the case of recessive inheritance, phenotypic (a set of external and internal features of the body) manifestations are observed only in the homozygous state, while they are absent with heterozygosity.
-A sex-linked dominant or recessive mode of inheritance is also possible; in this way, traits associated with genes located on sex chromosomes are inherited.
+A distinction is made between dominant and recessive inheritance.
+In dominant inheritance, a trait is manifested both in the homozygous and heterozygous states.
+In recessive inheritance, phenotypic (a set of external and internal traits of an organism) manifestations are observed only in the homozygous state, while they are absent in heterozygosity.
+A sex-linked dominant or recessive inheritance is also possible; in this way, traits associated with genes localized in sex chromosomes are inherited.

-When dominant inherited diseases usually affect several generations of the same family.
-With recessive inheritance, a latent heterozygous carrier state of the mutant gene can exist for a long time in the family, and therefore sick children can be born from healthy parents or even in families that have not had the disease for several generations.
+Dominantly inherited diseases usually affect several generations of a single family.
+In recessive inheritance, latent heterozygous carriage of a mutant gene may exist in a family for a long time, due to which sick children may be born to healthy parents or even in families in which the disease has been absent for several generations.

-Hereditary diseases are based on gene mutations.
-Understanding of mutations is impossible without a modern understanding of the term "gene".
-Currently, the genome is considered as a multigenomic symbiotic construct consisting of obligate and optional elements.
-The basis of obligate elements is constituted by structural loci (genes), the number and location of which in the genome are fairly constant.
-Structural genes account for approximately 10–15% of the genome.
-The term “gene” includes the transcribed region: exons (the actual coding region) and introns (a non-coding region that separates the exons); and flanking sequences - leader, preceding the beginning of the gene, and tail untranslated region.
-Optional elements (85-90% of the entire genome) are DNA that does not carry information about the amino acid sequence of proteins and is not strictly required.
-This DNA can participate in the regulation of gene expression, perform structural functions, increase the accuracy of homologous mating and recombination, and contribute to the successful replication of DNA.
-The participation of elective elements in the hereditary transmission of characters and the formation of mutational variability is now proven.
-Such a complex structure of the genome determines the diversity of gene mutations.
+Gene mutations underlie hereditary diseases.
+Understanding mutations is impossible without a modern understanding of the term "genome".
+Currently, the genome is considered a multigenome symbiotic structure consisting of obligatory and facultative elements.
+The basis of obligatory elements are structural loci (genes), the number and location of which in the genome are fairly constant.
+Structural genes account for approximately 10-15% of the genome.
+The concept of "gene" includes the transcribed region: exons (the actual coding region) and introns (a non-coding region separating exons); and flanking sequences - the leader, preceding the beginning of the gene, and the tail untranslated region.
+Facultative elements (85-90% of the entire genome) are DNA that does not carry information about the amino acid sequence of proteins and is not strictly obligatory.
+This DNA can participate in the regulation of gene expression, perform structural functions, increase the accuracy of homologous pairing and recombination, and promote successful DNA replication.
+The participation of facultative elements in the hereditary transmission of traits and the formation of mutational variability has now been proven.
+Such a complex genome structure determines the diversity of gene mutations.

-In the broadest sense, mutation is a stable, inherited change in DNA.
-Mutations may be accompanied by changes in the structure of chromosomes that are visible during microscopy: deletion is the loss of a portion of a chromosome; duplication - doubling of the chromosome region, insertion (inversion) - rupture of the chromosome region, its rotation by 180 ° and attachment to the place of rupture; translocation - separation of a part of one chromosome and its attachment to another.
+In the broadest sense, a mutation is a stable, inherited change in DNA.
+Mutations may be accompanied by changes in the structure of chromosomes that are visible under a microscope: deletion - loss of a section of a chromosome; duplication - doubling of a section of a chromosome, insertion (inversion) - a break in a section of a chromosome, its rotation by 180° and attachment to the site of the break; translocation - breaking off a section of one chromosome and attaching it to another.
 Such mutations have the greatest damaging effect.
-In other cases, mutations may involve the replacement of one of the purine or pyrimidine nucleotides of a single gene (point mutations).
-These mutations include: missense mutations (mutations with a change in meaning) - replacement of nucleotides in codons with phenotypic manifestations; nonsense mutations (meaningless) - nucleotide substitutions at which termination codons are formed, as a result, the synthesis of the protein encoded by the gene is terminated prematurely; splicing mutations are substitutions of nucleotides at the junction of exons and introns, which leads to the synthesis of extended protein molecules.
+In other cases, mutations may consist of the replacement of one of the purine or pyrimidine nucleotides of a single gene (point mutations).
+Such mutations include: missense mutations (mutations with a change in meaning) - replacement of nucleotides in codons with phenotypic manifestations; nonsense mutations (senseless) - replacement of nucleotides that form termination codons, as a result of which synthesis of the protein encoded by the gene is prematurely terminated; splicing mutations - substitutions of nucleotides at the junction of exons and introns, which leads to the synthesis of elongated protein molecules.

-Relatively recently, a new class of mutations has been identified - dynamic mutations or expansion mutations associated with instability in the number of trinucleotide repeats in functionally significant parts of genes.
-Many trinucleotide repeats localized in transcribed or regulatory regions of genes are characterized by a high level of population variability, within which no phenotypic disorders are observed (that is, the disease does not develop).
-A disease develops only when the number of repetitions in these sites exceeds a certain critical level.
-Such mutations are not inherited according to the law of Mendel.
+A new class of mutations has been identified relatively recently - dynamic mutations or expansion mutations associated with instability of the number of trinucleotide repeats in functionally significant parts of genes.
+Many trinucleotide repeats localized in transcribed or regulatory regions of genes are characterized by a high level of population variability, within which phenotypic disorders are not observed (i.e., the disease does not develop).
+The disease develops only when the number of repeats in these sites exceeds a certain critical level.
+Such mutations are not inherited in accordance with Mendel's law.

-Thus, hereditary diseases are diseases caused by damage to the cell's genome, which can affect the entire genome, individual chromosomes and cause chromosomal diseases, or affect individual genes and cause gene diseases.
+Thus, hereditary diseases are diseases caused by damage to the cell genome, which can affect the entire genome, individual chromosomes and cause chromosomal diseases, or affect individual genes and be the cause of gene diseases.

-All hereditary diseases can be divided into three large groups:
+All hereditary diseases are usually divided into three large groups:

 - monogenic;